prafullkotecha/elia-secchi-gemini-cli-git/README.md

 Just open an issue and ask:

 ```
-@gemini-cli create a new demand called "my-task-scheduled" that uses my_skill
+@gemini-cli create a new demand called "security-audit-monthly" that uses the
-to perform [description of your task].
+code-review skill to perform security audits on the codebase.
 ```

 The agent will create the demand file with proper structure and frontmatter!